In some towns in our region, one in every three children lives in a family that struggles to put food on the table.

 In western Massachusetts, those in need are our own neighbors – senior citizens on fixed incomes, single parent families, the unemployed, and the working poor – who struggle to make ends meet.
 They are young and old, in cities and small towns, living in families or alone.

-The Food Bank, through its member agencies, provides food to at least 135,000 people annually.
+The Food Bank, through its member agencies, provides food to more than 235,000 annually.
 More than 27% of those served are children, and more than 13% are senior citizens.
 One-third of adults seeking food assistance have at least a high school diploma, and 36% of households have at least one working adult.
 Nearly half of all people needing emergency food report having to choose between buying food and paying for utilities, heating fuel, rent, mortgage, or medical care.

 Where is The Food Bank located and what area does it serve?